hanlee-311/read-me-generator/README.md

 # Description
 Want an easy way to generate a README file for your application with guiding questions?
 Then look no further!
 This application will generate a README for your project instantly.
 Answer the questions that pop up in your terminal and based on your input, a professional README will be generated for your project.
 It's that easy!

-Please note that this is for node users.
+Please note that to run this application, you will need to have downloaded node.
+Please visit the node website and download the lastest stable version to use this application.

 ## User Story